StellarSajjid23/StellarSajjid23/README.md

 Here are a few examples of my work:

 - **Network Packet Sniffer** 🐾 – Capture and analyze network traffic using **Wireshark**.
-- **Malware Analysis Sandbox** 🧪 – Create isolated environments to safely study malware behavior.
+- **Malware Analysis Sandbox** 🧪 – Create isolated environments to study malware behavior safely.
 - **Vulnerability Scanner** 🕵️‍♂️ – Develop tools to automate vulnerability assessment and penetration testing.

-Feel free to explore my repositories below and see how I approach cybersecurity challenges.
+You can explore my repositories below and see how I approach cybersecurity challenges.

 ## 🛠️ Key Skills